 Berkshire Regional Transit Authority (BRTA) is one of 15 regional transit authorities in Massachusetts.
 Each one helps people get to work, to school, to doctors’ appointments, to the grocery store, to visit family, and more.
 Collectively, we believe that public transit is the most efficient way to move people as they go about their daily lives.

-BRTA serves 26 communities and covers an area as large as Vermont.
+BRTA serves 26 communities and covers an area as large as Rhode Island.
 We provide fixed route and on-demand service for older adults and people with disabilities.
 We transport people six days a week, with limited evening and no Sunday service.
 We agree with the Mass Governor’s Commission on the Future of Transportation assessment that “well-run, far reaching and sustainable public transportation is critical to the future of the Commonwealth.”

 The BRTA Administrator and Deputy Administrator lead the day-to-day operations.
 Oversight is provided by an Advisory Board, comprised of leaders from 26 communities.
 Beyond administrative oversight of day to day operations, BRTA leadership actively participates in the region’s ongoing revitalization efforts.